mapclient-plugins/mapclientplugins.retrieveportaldatastep/mapclientplugins/docs/index.rst

 Overview
 --------

-The **Retrieve Portal Data** is a MAP Client plugin that allows users to search for and download specific datasets from the SPARC portal using a DOI or other identifiers.
+The **Retrieve Portal Data** is a MAP Client plugin that allows users to search for and download files in datasets from the SPARC portal using a DOI or other identifiers.

 Specification
 -------------